Is your High-Net worth divorce too complicated for mediation?

 Perhaps you are considering mediation as another option, but are your circumstances too complicated for this alternative to litigation?

 A form of alternative dispute resolution, divorce mediation has gained steadily in popularity among couples of all economic backgrounds including those with considerable wealth.
-Couples faced with a high-asset divorce appreciate the privacy aspect.
+Couples faced with a High-Net worth divorce appreciate the privacy aspect.
 Sessions are confidential, they take place outside of court and no judge will be present.
 You and your soon-to-be ex-spouse will meet with a trained mediator.
 This is a neutral third party whose job is to keep the discussions on track and the atmosphere respectful as the two of you work toward a satisfactory divorce settlement agreement.

 Even for couples with significant assets, mediation is usually a faster process than litigation.
 It is not unusual for outside professionals such as accountants, appraisers and investment advisers to assist in the negotiations when necessary.
 Because the process normally takes less time than a traditional divorce in court, it is also less expensive and altogether less stressful.
 Couples also appreciate having control over their own divorce rather than having to adhere to the decisions of a judge.

 The focus of mediation is on open communication.
 Both parties are free to ask questions and express their opinions.
-Some high-asset couples face a more antagonistic divorce than others; nevertheless, the mediator is able to help the parties feel at ease with the communication process.
+Some High-Net worth couples face a more antagonistic divorce than others; nevertheless, the mediator is able to help the parties feel at ease with the communication process.
 This is a worthwhile “skill” they can use in the post-divorce world, especially if they are still raising children and working toward building a new family structure.